MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 ### Design checklist

-As you make design choices for Azure Firewall, review the [Performance efficiency principles](../../scalability/principles.md).
+As you make design choices for Azure Firewall, review the [design principles](../../scalability/principles.md) for Performance efficiency.

 > [!div class="checklist"]
 > - Determine your SNAT port requirements and if you should deploy a NAT gateway.